ryanzshi/ryanzshi.github.io/index.md

 My technical research lies in online learning, game theory, and reinforcement learning.

-I just want to do useful work.
+I just want to do useful stuff.
 [Fei Fang](https://feifang.info/) makes this possible.

-My research happens on the ground, rather than Twitter.
+My research happens on the ground, not Twitter.

 ---